lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 > [!NOTE]
 > The file customizer is only suitable for small file downloads, < 20MB.
 For larger file downloads, use a script or inline command, then use code to download files, such as, Linux wget or curl, Windows, Invoke-WebRequest.
 > The [Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer) setup file exceeds the 20MB limit so we need to use an alternative solution as mentionned above.
 I have chosen to use [AZCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to download the setup file from the Azure Container.

+## AzureImageBuilder-v6.ps1

+The [AzureImageBuilder-v6.ps1](AzureImageBuilder-v6.ps1) script is almost the same than the [AzureImageBuilder-v2.ps1](AzureImageBuilder-v2.ps1) script but adds a [Windows restart customizer](<https://learn.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json?tabs=json%2Cazure-powershell#windows-restart-customizer>) to restart the VM after the installation of Visual Studio Code as an example how to use this customizer.

 ## AzureImageBuilder with CMK.ps1